 - have a chronic illness such as amyotrophic lateral sclerosis (ALS) or end stage kidney disease (ESRD)

-Open enrollment period (January 1 to March 31) and annual enrollment period (October 15 to December 7)
+Other times you can enroll in Medicare include the open enrollment period (January 1 to March 31) and annual enrollment period (October 15 to December 7).

 With so many Medicare plans in New Mexico, it will take some time to find the right plan for your health needs and budget.
 Here are some tips to help you evaluate your plan options.